-Respondents were asked how safe they felt in their building and going outside alone.
-The chart below shows what percentage of people said they felt "very safe" or "mostly" safe.
+Respondents were asked how safe they felt in their development.
+The charts below show what percentage of residents said they felt "very safe", "mostly" safe, "somewhat safe", or "not safe at all" in their development in the last 12 months.

-Respondents who felt "very safe" or "mostly safe"